Connection-topology--dependent energy transport and ergotropy in quantum battery networks with reciprocal and nonreciprocal couplings: Design principles and feasible implementation

-Arrays of coupled optical or microwave cavities provide a natural platform for implementing the proposed architectures, since both coherent hopping and engineered dissipation can be precisely controlled.
-Effective nonreciprocal coupling can be achieved by engineering collective dissipation via strongly damped auxiliary-cavity modes.
-After adiabatic elimination of these auxiliary degrees of freedom, an effective cooperative dissipative coupling emerges, giving rise to directional energy transport.
+Arrays of coupled optical or microwave cavities provide a natural platform for implementing the proposed architectures, with both coherent hopping and engineered dissipation being precisely controllable.
+Collective dissipation can be engineered via strongly damped auxiliary cavity modes or a waveguide.
+Adiabatic elimination of these auxiliary modes yields an effective dissipative coupling, enabling directional energy transport.
 This offers a feasible route toward realizing nonreciprocal quantum battery networks using existing photonic and superconducting cavity technologies.